e-kononenko/AttentionTracking/README.md

 # InterestTracking

-Understanding what items in your SwiftUI list are interesting to users
+Simple algorithm to understand, what items in SwiftUI List are interesting to users.